iO-Academy/AcademyPortal/README.md

 ### Setup

 1. Run `composer install` in root of project
+2. Run `npm install` in root of project
-2. Create database with name `academyPortal` and populate using latest version in db/
+3. Create database with name `academyPortal` and populate using latest version in db/
-3. To run the application locally: `composer start`
+4. To run the application locally: `composer start`

 ### Compiling SCSS

-- Must have SASS installed globally for this to work
+- Must have SASS installed for this to work (`npm install` should have done this)
 - Run `composer watch` in the root of the project

 ### Running tests